Skip to content

 2. Delete Confidential Containers-related runtime classes:

-kubectl delete -k github.com/confidential-containers/operator/config/samples/ccruntime/default?ref=$OPERATOR_RELEASE_VERSION
+kubectl delete -k "github.com/confidential-containers/operator/config/samples/ccruntime/default?ref=$OPERATOR_RELEASE_VERSION"

 3. Delete the Confidential Containers operator:

-kubectl delete -k github.com/confidential-containers/operator/config/release?ref=$OPERATOR_RELEASE_VERSION
+kubectl delete -k "github.com/confidential-containers/operator/config/release?ref=$OPERATOR_RELEASE_VERSION"